-Biden and lawmakers raise alarms over cyber-breach amid Trump silence
+Biden and lawmakers raise alarms over cybersecurity breach amid Trump’s silence

 Spokesmen for the White House and National Security Council did not immediately respond to requests for comment.

 On Dec.
 8, the cybersecurity firm FireEye announced that hackers had broken into its servers and stolen sensitive security-testing tools as part of a breach it had discovered in recent weeks.
-FireEye later determined that software updates from SolarWinds had been corrupted and contacted the company shortly after, The Washington Post reported Tuesday, citing people familiar with the matter.
+FireEye later determined that software updates from SolarWinds had been corrupted and contacted the company shortly after, The Washington Post reported on Tuesday, citing people familiar with the matter.

-Putin deflected questions about Russian hacking during his annual news conference Thursday.
+Putin deflected questions about Russian hacking during his annual news conference on Thursday.
 He claimed the United States was waging similar efforts into Moscow’s affairs but did not expand on Kremlin denials that Russian government hackers were behind the recent digital spying operation.